atsaloli/cicd/gitlab-ci/01-setting-up-ci/93-deploy-via-git.md

 root@alpha:~#
 ```

-Later on, we'll use this trust relationship to download code from Git
+Later, we'll use this trust relationship to download code from Git
-and then install it to the docroot.
+so that we can put it in the Web server document root.

 # [[Up]](README.md)